Registered Nurse, Department of Critical Care Medicine, Auckland City Hospital

 Creating great graduates

 “If you want a nursing degree at a university that will provide you with support, comprehensive theory and practice skills, then AUT is 100% the place to be.
-In my papers, I’ve seen the evidence that AUT’s nursing staff make significant efforts to align this degree with the expectations for working as a registered nurse in New Zealand.”
+In my courses, I’ve seen the evidence that AUT’s nursing staff make significant efforts to align this degree with the expectations for working as a registered nurse in New Zealand.”

 Advice for other students